 Somewhat confused?
 I don’t imagine you could understand that without some careful understanding of the background.
 Let me see if I can help you a little bit.

 The Jews had returned from captivity in Babylon.
 They had been there, you’ll remember, for a period of time designated as seventy years, though for some of them it was longer than that.
 They had been captive in Babylon since Babylon conquered Jerusalem and the land of Judah.

 An ephah is basically a container.
-In fact, they would be about one bushel or one point zero five bushels, about eight gallons or about thirty-nine quarts.
-This big basket, or this big container was used to carry barley or flour.
-And, in fact, was large enough for a small person to fit into.
+In fact, it would be about one bushel or one point zero five bushels, about eight gallons, or about thirty-nine quarts.
+This big basket, or this big container, was used to carry barley or flour and, in fact, was large enough for a small person to fit into.
 And the depiction here is of a large basket, this ephah, loaded with the sins of Israel.
 And the ephah is filled up to the brim.
 The sinners of Israel are seen then like pieces of grain, collected in a large basket until the basket is heaping full.
-And, of course, the basket and the grain was a major part of commerce and business and so the commercial aspect comes into play as well.
+And, of course, the basket and the grain was a major part of commerce and business, and so the commercial aspect comes into play as well.